NrupParikh/MVP/README.md

 - It is testable by Layers
 - They are testable
 - Dependecy are from Lower level to Higher level only
 - Ex.
 Presentation depend on Domain, Domain dependent on Data Layer.
+Data Layer depend on Modules.
 But not reversable.

 # MVP
 Model View Presenter